SHOSTAKOVICH Symphony No. 5

 Audio from the August 9, 1975 performance of Shostakovich Symphony No. 5, with Rostropovich conducting (excerpt only)

-Mstislav Rostropovich and Seiji Ozawa recall the announcement,
+Mstislav Rostropovich and Seiji Ozawa recall the announcement, made at

 Tanglewood, of Shostakovich's death, August 1975.